ElizabethThorner/FrontEndGapApp/README.md

 Set up your virtual environment and clone the rebabel repository.
 Install rebabel but also install pyinstaller <code>pip3 install pyinstaller</code>.

+Take the main.py file and place it into the rebabel-format directory where the make file is.

 Copy the buildExe directory to the level of the rebabel-format directory.
 In the dist directory in buildExe there also should be a config.toml and a flextext file.

 cd into buildExe run the command <code>pyinstaller main.spec</code> The paths should be set in the main.spec file, so if there is an error that could be an issue.